The Pros and Cons of Implementing Social Media into your Customer Service Strategy

-It is an irrefutable fact that social media has penetrated the corporate domain.
-It is safe to say that its momentum is only increasing as time goes on.
+It is a fact that social media has penetrated the corporate domain.
+Momentum is only increasing as time goes on.
 So, what are the benefits of implementing social media into your customer service strategy?
 Subsequently, what are the downfalls?

 1. It decreases customer effort.

 Customer effort is a leading factor in determining an individual’s overall sentiment towards a brand.
 A single unsatisfactory interaction can terminate a customer’s loyalty indefinitely.
 Social media offers an efficient way for businesses to offer rapid assistance on a familiar and easy-to-navigate platform.
 Additionally, it allows you to provide a solution to a common problem in a public space.
 Those with the same issue will receive second-hand assistance, saving both the customer and business time and effort.

 2. It creates a personal connection with customers.

 Social media gives businesses the opportunity to provide personalized service to customers.
 Giving both parties a distinct voice, it cultivates authentic and organic interactions.
 Personalized exchanges between customer and corporation yield large returns in loyalty.
 Information from a study conducted by Twitter shows that customers’ willingness to buy a product from a company increases by up to 20% when they receive a response from the brand online.
 Even you are unable to offer a resolution, simply acknowledging the user will increase loyalty.
 The same Twitter study found that 69% of people stated that they feel more favorable when a company responds to their negative tweet.

 3. It will boost your reputation.